InfosecOTB/td-ai-threat-models/README.md

 ## Repository Structure

-We've organized this repository into three distinct threat model categories, each showcasing different types of systems:
+I've organized this repository into three distinct threat model categories, each showcasing different types of systems:

 ### Folder Organization